Mentoring Programme for Women Leaders 2024-2025 Timeline

-Mid-September (Dates TBC) - Online Interviews with shortlisted candidates
+Mid-September (Dates TBC) - Interviews with shortlisted candidates

 Icebreakers